-- Being too close to the SAB and SABIC airbags during deployment could cause you to be severely injured or killed. - Should a vehicle rollover occur, the pretensioners, SAB and/or SABIC airbags on both sides of the vehicle may deploy.
+- but they will open during air bag deployment. - Being too close to the SAB and SABIC air bags during deployment could cause you to be severely injured or killed.

+• Should a vehicle rollover occur, the pretensioners and/or SAB and SABIC air bags on both sides of the vehicle may deploy.

-The system includes side impact sensors adjacent to both front and rear seat occupants that are calibrated to deploy the Supplemental Seat-Mounted Side Airbags and SABIC airbags during impacts that require side airbag occupant protection.
+The system includes side impact sensors that are calibrated to deploy the Supplemental Seat-Mounted Side Air Bags and SABIC air bags during impacts that require side air bag occupant protection.

-- If your vehicle is equipped with left and right Supplemental Side Airbag Inflatable Curtain (SABIC), do not stack luggage or other cargo up high enough to block the location of the SABIC.
-The area where the SABIC is located should remain free from any obstructions. - Do not use accessory seat covers or place objects between you and the side airbags; the performance could be adversely affected and/or objects could be pushed into you, causing serious injury.
+• Your vehicle is equipped with left and right Supplemental Side Air Bag Inflatable Curtain (SABIC), do not stack luggage or other cargo up high enough to block the location of the SABIC.
+The area where the SABIC is located should remain free from any obstructions.

-• If your vehicle is equipped with SABIC airbags, do not have any accessory items installed which will alter the roof, including adding a sunroof to your vehicle.
+- Do not use accessory seat covers or place objects between you and the side air bags; the performance could be adversely affected and/or objects could be pushed into you, causing serious injury. - Your vehicle is equipped with SABIC air bags, do not have any accessory items installed which will alter the roof, including adding a sunroof to your vehicle.
 Do not add roof racks that require permanent attachments (bolts or screws) for installation on the vehicle roof.
 Do not drill into the roof of the vehicle for any reason.